 Column (b).
 Enter the cost of the property.
-If you acquired the property through a trade-in, do not include any undepreciated basis of the assets you traded in.
-See Pub.
-551 for details.
+If you acquired the property through a trade-in, do not include any undepreciated basis of the assets you traded in (include only the excess of the cost of the property over the value of the property traded in).